luapower/winapi/winapi_design.md

 ## The code

-The code is a 4-layer cake that looks like this (from top to bottom):
+The code is a 4-layer pie that looks like this (from bottom to top):

-  * object API - actual classes for windows and controls (all files named `*class.lua`)
+  * [ffi layer][winapi_binding] - helper functions that comprise the binding vocabulary
-  * OO system - mechanism for inheritance, instantiation and virtual properties
+  * winapi modules - low-level procedural winapi wrappers
-  * procedural API - actual winapi wrappers
+  * oo system - provides a mechanism for inheritance, instantiation and virtual properties
-  * ffi layer - helper functions to aid wrapping
+  * winapi classes - actual classes for windows and controls (all files named `*class.lua`)

-The first line in each file is a comment describing it and giving its place in the cake.
+> Each module starts with a comment which describes what the module does and its place in the pie.

 ## Object API